Attack-Resilient Supervisory Control of Discrete-Event Systems: A Finite-State Transducer Approach: Case Studies: ARSC Tool and Synthesis Scalability

-Based on the proposed algorithms for synthesis of Attack-Resilient Supervisory Controllers we developed an open-source tool \emph{ARSC}, available at~\cite{arsc}; the tool exploits OpenFst libraries~\cite{allauzen_OpenFstGeneralEfficient_2007}.
-In this section, we illustrate its efficiency on problems on different scales.
+Based on the proposed algorithms, we developed an open-source tool \emph{ARSC}~\cite{arsc} based on the OpenFst library~\cite{allauzen_OpenFstGeneralEfficient_2007} and illustrated its efficiency on problems on different scales.
 For all evaluations, the tool was executed on an Intel Core i7-7700K CPU, and the execution time and memory usage were measured.

-To illustrate effectiveness of our approach, we consider a scheduling problem from~\cite{cassandras_IntroductionDiscreteEvent_2008}, where $n$ players independently requiring service for $m$ sequential tasks $t_{ij}, \ i \in [n], j \in [m]$ on a central server.
+To illustrate the effectiveness of our approach, we consider a scheduling problem from~\cite{cassandras_IntroductionDiscreteEvent_2008}, where $n$ players independently require service for $m$ sequential tasks $t_{ij}, \ i \in [n], j \in [m]$ on a central server.
 The tasks of each player have to be served in the index order.
-The sensors are corrupted by an attacker that removes the tasks performed by the first player; and the actuator attacks nondeterministically rotate the input sequence $t_{1j}t_{2j}\dots t_{(n-1)j}t_{nj}$ to $t_{2j}t_{3j}\dots t_{nj}t_{1j}$ for any task index $j \in [m]$.
-For $n = 2, m = 2$, the desired language $\desired$ for the system, as well as the attacks are modeled as shown in \cref{fig:sim_example}.
-From \cref{thm:controllability_under_both_attack}, the language $\desired$ is controllable and the attacks can be countered by the supervisor constructed by \cref{alg:controllability_under_both_attack}.
-The supervisor for the case $n=2, m=2$ is displayed in \cref{fig:sim_supervisor}.
+The sensors are corrupted by an attacker that removes the tasks performed by the first player, and the actuator attacks nondeterministically rotating the input sequence $t_{1j}t_{2j}\dots t_{(n-1)j}t_{nj}$ to $t_{2j}t_{3j}\dots t_{nj}t_{1j}$ for any task index $j \in [m]$.
+For $n = 2, m = 2$, the desired language $\desired$ for the system, as well as the attacks are modeled as shown in Fig.~\ref{fig:sim_example}.
+From Theorem~\ref{thm:both attack}, the language $\desired$ is controllable and the attacks can be countered by the supervisor constructed by Algorithm~\ref{alg:both attack}.
+The supervisor for the case $n=2, m=2$ is displayed in Fig.~\ref{fig:sim_supervisor}.